Overbrd/my-drupal-11.2.4-site/README.md

 How to Install Drupal 11 using DDEV on Windows with WSL2:

-1. Set Up WSL2 with an Ubuntu Distro
+1. Set Up WSL2 with an Ubuntu Distrubution

 I. Open PowerShell as Administrator and run the following command to install WSL2: